10-1-pursuit/project-full-stack-portfolio/README.md

 - Make your application responsive to different kinds of devices.

 Points will be allocated in this section at the discretion of the instructor.

+## Presentation: Video Recording

+We will NOT be presenting our projects live, but presenting is another skill you must get comfortable with.
+Eventually you will be walking prospective employers through your work.
+You need to be able to articulate what your problem your project solves, what features a user can expect to see on your application, as well as explain the code that powers your application

+### Requirements:
+- Your presentation must be recorded and you must add the recorded video link to your README.
+- Your presentation must be at least **three** minutes long.
+- A good presentation will cover each of the sections on this [rubric](https://pursuit.instructure.com/courses/161/assignments/1897).

 ## Getting started